SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 ```

 The `ltype` struct defines a 4-byte region of memory, as an 8-bit, 16-bit, and 8-bit chunk in series.
-As the PIC is little-endian, the least-significant bytes come first, so `trunc` is the LSBs we thro away, `intval` is the final 16-bit result we're after after shifting by our 8-bit scale factor, and `space` is ideally extra space that never holds data.
+As the PIC is little-endian, the least-significant bytes come first, so `trunc` is the LSBs we throw away, `intval` is the final 16-bit result we're after after shifting by our 8-bit scale factor, and `space` is ideally extra space that never holds data.
 The `RESULT_T` type is a union, so we can treat the 4-byte region as a single 32-bit type using `l`, or as a struct using `hold`.
 So we do the multiplication, and put the result into `Qhold.l`, treating the memory location as a long.
 We then pull out the scaled result by accessing `Qhold.hold.intval`, and proceed with the update: